forkmsrini/forkmsrini.github.io-master/_posts/2015-03-19-decodeGre.md

 Cracking the GRE.
 This is such an overrated statement that almost all of us get caught in its rut.
 Although, the exam is a vital element in securing an admission in an university, it is surely not *the* criteria.
 Many more things go into getting a visa to study abroad.

 I'm of the opinion that the GRE is a very well thought-out, structured and an simple (not to be confused with easy) examination that tests the understanding of concepts.
-Yes, its tests your understanding and not the ability to arrive at a solution.
+Yes, it tests your understanding and not the ability to arrive at a solution.
 Let's break it down to its elements.

 **Quants:** This portion deals with the math concepts.
 The test is designed to capture the process of thinking about the right solution rather than finding the the right answer.
 The trick is in mastering why the given solution is the correct answer.
 You don't have to get a hold of solving and arriving at an answer.
 Although, if you are able to stand the test of time and solve it: you're good.
 Let's take an example.